 Programme of work Strategic Objective End Progress Develop guidance on 'speaking up' for staff and registrants World-class regulatory practice Jan-Mar 2021 This was completed and implemented in Nov 2021.
 The number of staff referrals received under this policy are reported as part of the exception reporting to Audit, Risk and Finance Committee (ARC) on a quarterly basis.
-World-class regulatory practice Jan-Mar 2022 This was completed and reported in optometrist media.
+Publish and implement guidance on 'speaking up' for registrants World-class regulatory practice Jan-Mar 2022 This was completed and reported in optometrist media.
+Monitor the revised communications strategy to achieve greater transparency.
 Transforming customer service Apr-Jun 2023 In collaboration with the Internal Communications team, an EDI communications plan was trialled between September and December 2022, where a total of 12 EDI awareness articles were published on IRIS between September and December, accounting for 435 views by staff.
 This strategy was reviewed and a 12-month EDI communications plan was put in place from January 2023 for the year.